PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 ### Image Preprocessing:

 To achieve image preprocessing at first images are resized to 256*256 pixel in the appropriate directories for each class.
-To verify the quality of the image we will plot the images in Grid view.
+To verify the quality of the image, plotted the images in Grid view.

 **View sample image after resizing in Grid**

 ![sample images grid view](images/screenshots/Img21.jpg)

 While this may not be critical for the model itself, getting familiar with the data is essential.
 The more we understand the dataset, the better equipped we will be to interpret model outputs.
-This insight will enable us to make informed iterations, leading to more intelligent adjustments and, ultimately, a more effective and refined model.
+This insight has enabled  to make informed iterations, leading to more intelligent adjustments and, ultimately, a more effective and refined model.

 **Label Encoding**

 Label encoding is an important step in the preprocessing pipeline for image classification, especially when the target labels are categorical (i.e., the images belong to different classes, such as  drone, helicopter, airplane, bird).
 Here's why label encoding is needed:

  - Label encoding transforms each unique label (class name) into a corresponding integer.
  - Label encoding guarantees that the model can correctly interpret the classes during both training and evaluation.
  - After label encoding, we can use one-hot encoding to represent each class as a vector of binary values.